Sugar shack 101: what to eat, do and know about sugaring off season in Montréal

 Activities and entertainment, what to do, see and experience at a sugar shack

 There are so many different kinds of sugar shacks out there that it’s sometimes hard to find one that suits your taste.
 Most shacks are located where the maple trees are located, obviously, so outside the city.
 We do have a few favourites that we can recommend from the traditional Sucrerie de la Montagne to the over-the-top Au pied de cochon, which is, unfortunately, often fully booked.
-For a sugaring off experience with a fresh twist, Labonté de la pomme offers the first Apple Shack in Québec, featuring local products and baked treats prepared in a wood-fired oven.
+For a sugaring off experience with a fresh twist, Labonté de la pomme was the first to offer an apple shack, featuring local products and baked treats prepared in their wood-fired oven.
 This family-run orchard in Oka, about a 45-minute drive from Montréal, offers lots of family activities year-round and a general store where you can pick up gourmet gifts.
 The Apple Shack is open for sugaring-off time in March and April, and for other events and occasions throughout the year.

-If you can’t get out of the city come early springseveral urban sugar shacks spring up all around Montréal every year to satisfy that maple craving after a long winter.
-Some restaurants also choose to include a maple breakfast or brunch or a sugar shack-inspired meal on their menu in the spring.
-You can even purchase or have order a sugar shack meal in a box through delivery from certain shacks and/or restaurants.
+If you can’t get out of the city come early spring, several urban sugar shacks pop up all around Montréal every year to satisfy that maple craving after a long winter.
+Some restaurants also choose to include a maple breakfast or brunch or a sugar shack-inspired meal on their menu.
+You can even order a sugar shack meal in a box from certain shacks and/or restaurants to enjoy at home.
 Whatever you decide, make sure you book ahead.
 This most-beloved gargantuan gastronomic experience is only around for a few weeks every year, from late February to April, and shacks everywhere sell out quickly.

 Bon appétit!